ICONIC AUSTRALIAN

 ABOVE: JULIE MC GREGOR (PHOTO.
 2015) STAR OF HISTORICAL AUSTRALIAN TV SITCOM ‘HEY DAD’ PEAKING WITH FOUR MILLION TV FOLLOWERS

-2000 - Having established a men's grooming🪒 department store brand Christopher opened his first prototype boutique.
-At the time HARPER’S BAZAAR Australia declared to it’s following that the brand was ‘IN’.
-A self branded store with eco-conscious cosmetic products opened in the heart of Sydney's THE ROCKS precinct, at what is today called CLELAND BOND stores.
-It was accompanied by pop-up stalls at the ROCKS Market, BALMAIN Market, the BREWERY YARD and PADDINGTON MARKETS.
-Subsequently recognised as an Australian lifestyle brand (with a cult following) Hanlon was approached by the management at the STRAND ARCADE.
-Hanlon® opened his second concept store, but first fully fledged boutique, at the Strand Arcade where he personally greeted customers for over a decade.
-This cemented the foundations to an international network of devotees🧘🏻.
-Clients included billionaires like Rhonda Triguboff, millionaires, gang-stars, pop stars and his mates the locals.
-Take for example gorgeous SHARON LEE ‘Australia’s Leading Brow Expert’ with her A-list following and celebrity atelier.
-(Hush, hush!
-We did not mention: Kylie Minogue, Serena Williams, Beyonce, Leonardo Di Caprio, Russell Crowe nor the Kardashians).
-Hanlon’s® prized Strand Arcade boutique was positioned with other Australian designers ALEX PERRY, JAYSON BRUNSDON, LEONA EDMISTON, DINOSAUR DESIGNS, ZAPPACOSTA, ANDREW McDONALD, TERRY BIVIANO and AKIRA.
-Ultimately Hanlon® opened a third boutique.
-Complete with an exquisite Australian made leather bag section – on George Street, The Rocks, neighbouring Louis Vuitton and Christian Dior.
+Officially recognised as an Australian lifestyle niche brand (with a growing cult following) Hanlon was approached by the management at the STRAND ARCADE.
+HANLON® opened his second concept store, and first fully fledged boutique, at the Strand Arcade.
+He personally greeted customers for over a decade.
+This cemented the foundations to an important international network of devotees.
+Clients included billionaires like Rhonda Triguboff, millionaires, gang-stars, pop stars, not to mention his mates, the locals.
+Take for example gorgeous SHARON LEE.
+Australia’s Leading Brow Expert with her celebrity atelier (Hush, hush!
+Not to🤥mention: Kylie Minogue, Serena Williams, Beyonce, Leonardo Di Caprio, Russell Crowe nor the Kardashians).
+Hanlon’s® elegant Strand Arcade boutique was positioned with other fellow Australian designers ALEX PERRY, JAYSON BRUNSDON, LEONA EDMISTON, DINOSAUR DESIGNS, ZAPPACOSTA, ANDREW McDONALD, TERRY BIVIANO and AKIRA.

-25+ YEAR RETROSPECTIVE
+30 YEAR RETROSPECTIVE

 MAKE.BELIEVE.B

-— By Australia's 1st Perfumer®
+— Australia's 1st Perfumer®

 AUSTRALIAN BORN